wottpal/vscode-auto-open-workspace/README.md

 This extension contributes the following settings:

 * `autoOpenWorkspace.enableAutoOpenIfSingleWorkspace`: Automatically open workspace-file (if only one was detected).
-Select menu is shown otherwise. (defaults to `true`)
+Select menu is shown otherwise. (defaults to `false`)
 * `autoOpenWorkspace.enableAutoOpenAlwaysFirst`: Always automatically open first detected workspace-file. (defaults to `false`)

 ## Release Notes

+### 0.0.3

+Change the `autoOpenWorkspace.enableAutoOpenIfSingleWorkspace` to default `false` which is a more saner default.

 ### 0.0.2